DistrictOfJoban/JCM-Docs/docs/players/blocks/thales_ticket_barriers.md

 ---

 **Thales Ticket Barriers** is a series of ticket barriers in Joban Client Mod, replicating a variant of Ticket Barriers manufactured by Thales in Hong Kong.
-They function identically to the Ticket Barriers in the MTR Mod.
+They function identically to the Ticket Barriers in the MTR mod.

 ## Usage
 ### Thales Ticket Barrier (Bare)